-Non-statutory holidays are written in gray.
+Non-floating holidaysNon-statutory holidays are written in gray.

 Moving Holidays in South Korea

-Seollal is the 3-day New Year festival based on the lunar calendar.
-Nationwide it is much more important than the turn of the year based on the Gregorian calendar.
+Seollal - the Korean New YearSeollal is the three-day New Year’s festival based on the lunar calendar.
+Nationwide, it is much more important than the turn of the year based on the Gregorian calendar.
 Seollal is a predominantly traditional festival, which is celebrated in the circle of the family.
-On all 3 days you wear the fine wardrobe, honour your parents and grandparents and spend time with your children.
-A traditional meal on the first day of New Year is often "Tteokguk", a soup with rice cake.
+On all three days, you wear your fine wardrobe, honor your parents and grandparents and spend time with your children.
+A traditional meal on the first day of the new year is often "Tteokguk," a soup with rice cake.

-Chuseok is also calculated according to the lunar calendar and takes place on the 15th day of the eighth lunar month.
-Usually in September or October.
+Chuseok - the harvest festivalChuseok is also calculated according to the lunar calendar and takes place on the 15th day of the eighth lunar month, usually in September or October.
 Since the 15th day of a lunar month is always a full moon day, the day is sometimes also called Hangawi, and thus moon festival.
-The actual translation of the word Chuseok is "autumn evening", Hangawi means "great middle".
+The actual translation of the word Chuseok is "autumn evening," while Hangawi means "great middle."